-When this display option is selected, the names of invalid components appear in italics and the color red on the design canvas and in the project pane.
-In addition, on the design canvas, blocks representing invalid project components are outlined with a red border:
+When Highlight Invalid Items is selected, the names of invalid components appear in italics and the color red and their icons are outlined with a red border on the design canvas:

-After the highlighting option is turned on, to display validation errors for components identified as implicitly invalid, click the error icon next to the component name.
-A message displays the validation errors for the component.
+To display validation errors for components identified as implicitly invalid, click the error icon next to the component name.
+A dialog displays the validation errors for the component.
 For detailed information on what causes components to be invalid and how to resolve validation errors, see Validation Rules, next.

 Certain validation rules must be followed for project components to be deployed to the Harmony cloud and for operations they are used within to be executed on Harmony agents.
 These rules ensure that all parts of a project are supported and expected by the agent.
 Validation rules for workflows and operations are covered on these pages:

 The rules for other individual project components are detailed as follows.

 Names of some types of project components must be unique for each type of component.

 Depending on which component is invalid, the appropriate variation of this error message is returned if this rule is not met: